Pharmaceutical Biochemistry (MS) – STEM Designated Degree Program

 Along with the Pharmaceutical Biochemistry (MS) degree, the department also offers the following options for graduate study: Chemistry, Chemistry (Combined BS/MS), Chemistry (Combined BS/MAT), and Chemistry with Concentration in Biochemistry.
 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 This program will ideally be suited for students with a bachelor’s degree in biochemistry or chemistry.
-The Graduate School requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
+The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.

 In order to make applying for graduate school as seamless as possible for you, we have

 created an application checklist.
 This checklist can be a reference point for you during the

 application process to ensure that you have a comprehensive understanding of the steps